shubham-s-pandey/SubAI/README.md

 - Clone this repository.
 - Set your OpenAI API key as an environment variable: export OPENAI_MODEL_NAME='gpt-3.5-turbo'
 - Run the script with your known subdomains.

+## Bugs and Feature Requests

+Please raise an issue if you encounter a bug or have a feature request.

+## Contributing

+If you want to contribute to a project and make it better, your help is very welcome.